LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/SIEM_Visulization_National_Threats/National_Threats_Event_Visulization.md

 LIMIT 10
 ```

-Then in EB device the return list by total to calculate the percentage data.
+Then in BE divide the return list by total to calculate the percentage data.